TebbaaX/Katana/README.md

 - No need to set the TLD in google Mode
 - No need to set the TLD in Scada Mode
 - More Scada Results (after adding More dorks)
-- Partially solved the HTTP Errors (see what if section)
+- Partially solved the HTTP Errors
 - Proxy Mode will display 100 proxy server each time

 ## Google Mode : (supported by python 3.7 and 3.8)